simboonlong/modal.js/README.md

 ## modal.js
 a lightbox plugin that loads up a higher resolution image from its thumbnail.

-1. no jquery, lightweight.
+1. no jquery, prototype-based, lightweight.
 2. responsive.
-3. only images are supported so far.
+3. only images are supported so far. might support video in the future.
-4. tested to work in chrome, safari, firefox. not tested in ie.
+4. tested to work in chrome, safari, firefox, ie 11.
 5. animations are handled by `animate.css` by Daniel Eden.